ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 1. In the code where IRQ, FIQ or both interrupts are enabled, if an interrupt type is targeted to the FEL, then it will be routed to the Secure-EL1 exception vector table.
-This is defined as the asynchronous model of handling interrupts.
+This is defined as the __asynchronous mode__ of handling interrupts.
 This mode applies to both Secure-EL1 and non-secure interrupts.